Betulcoklu/ecommerce-customer-analytics/README.md

 It includes transactions from a UK-based online retail store between 2009 and 2011.

+You can find the file in this repository as:
+`online retail 2. copy.xlsx`

 ### Columns:
 - `InvoiceNo`: Unique invoice number (if starts with 'C', it was cancelled)
 - `StockCode`: Product code